A Young Supernova Selection Pipeline For The LSST Era: Optimal 4MOST-like Strategy

-To optimise the 4MOST observing strategy for the case of TiDES and our YSN selection criteria, we propose that the 4MOST strategy follows (with some delay) the LSST observing strategy.
-In theory, this strategy would result in our LSST selected targets always being observed by 4MOST soon after their selection.
+To optimise a 4MOST-like observing strategy for the case of a TiDES-like survey and our YSN selection criteria, we propose that the 4MOST-like strategy follows (with some delay) the LSST observing strategy.
+In theory, this strategy would result in our LSST selected targets always being spectroscopically observed soon after their selection.
 This should increase the number of observed targets, improve the SN spectra SNR, and aid in obtaining early-time SN spectra.
-There are of course caveats to consider regarding the feasibility of 4MOST following the strategy of LSST.
-For example, LSST will observe the southern sky approximately every 3 days\footnote{\url{https://survey-strategy.lsst.io/baseline/wfd.html}}, which is not possible with 4MOST, resulting in some LSST fields having to be skipped by 4MOST.
-As such, in this work we do not seek to construct a full 4MOST observing strategy, but instead we investigate and suggest guidelines for future works towards designing and simulating a full 4MOST observing strategy for time-domain science.
-Furthermore, we only investigate 4MOST strategies that cover the LSST WFD fields, as 4MOST will implement a cadence based observing strategy for the fields in the DDF survey based on requirements from the TiDES reverberation mapping survey \citepalias{TiDES_2024} and other 4MOST surveys.
+There are of course caveats to consider regarding the feasibility of a 4MOST-like survey following the strategy of LSST.
+For example, LSST will observe the southern sky approximately every 3 days\footnote{\url{https://survey-strategy.lsst.io/baseline/wfd.html}}, which is not possible with a survey such as 4MOST, resulting in some LSST fields having to be skipped.
+As such, in this work we do not seek to construct a full 4MOST-like observing strategy, but instead we investigate and suggest guidelines for future works towards designing and simulating a full 4MOST-like observing strategy for time-domain science.
+Furthermore, we only investigate 4MOST-like strategies that cover the LSST WFD fields, as in the case of 4MOST the DDF fields will have a cadence based observing strategy based on requirements from the TiDES reverberation mapping survey \citepalias{TiDES_2025} and other 4MOST surveys.